Articles by Matthew Gilligan

 The IRD want to change the rules in relation deductibility of expenditure during periods in which a holiday home is available for rent but not actually rented.
 The proposed rules will apply to holiday homes that are unused for at least two months of the year and owned by individuals, trusts, companies that are close companies, qualifying companies, look-through companies and where the holiday home is used both privately and for income earning purposes.

 If these criteria are satisfied the IRD are then proposing one of two methodologies for determining whether expenditure will be deductible.

-First option is something of an all or nothing option in that either all expenditure during the downtime will be deductible or none of it will.
-In order for all of the expenditure to be deductible the holiday home would have to have been used for income earning purposes for 62 or more days during the income year and the actual personal use be less than 15% of the income earning use.
+The first option is something of an 'all or nothing' option in that either all expenditure during the downtime will be deductible or none of it will.
+In order for all of the expenditure to be deductible, the holiday home would have to have been used for income earning purposes for 62 or more days during the income year and the actual personal use be less than 15% of the income earning use.
 For example, if a holiday home were rented for 80 days during the year then provided the private use were no more than 11 days all expenditure during the remaining days of the year would be deductible provided there was genuine efforts to earn income during that period.

 The second option includes a more complicated formula that allows for a partial deduction of expenditure during the downtime periods based on the proportion that the income earning use of the property bears to the private use.
 Under this test in order to get a deduction for all of the expenditure, once again the asset will have to be used for 62 days or more in a year, but the threshold of private use to income earning use drops to 10%.

 The first point to note that these rules are at proposal stage only.
 Public submissions on the rules can be made to the Inland Revenue before 30 September 2011.